Back to Top

 About + Contact

-PBRI is a joint project of the Merritt C. Becker, Jr. University of New Orleans Transportation Institute and the Regional Planning Commission that acts as a statewide bicycle and pedestrian resource for advocates, planners, engineers, and political figures.
+PBRI is a joint project of the Merritt C. Becker, Jr. University of New Orleans Transportation Institute and the Regional Planning Commission that acts as a statewide bicycle and pedestrian resource for advocates, planners, engineers, and elected officials.

 To provide an effective one-stop resource for key decision makers in Louisiana to develop successful pedestrian and bicycle projects throughout the state.